jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 ### Integration tests

-Once the solution is deployed we can test by using the API endpoints.
+Once the solution is deployed we can test by using the API Gateway API endpoints.
 The tests can be defined using Python script files (under [e2e folder](https://github.com/jbcodeforce/autonomous-car-mgr/tree/main/e2e)).

 ```sh
 python GetCarByIdUsingAPI.py 2